VentGrey/Epitaph/README.md

 This configuration includes:
 - POSIX shell `up` and `down` scripts for fast loading / reloading times
 - Simple animations on windows powered by picom
-- A simple `dmenu` application menu with icons
-- A lot of script / program goodies for dmenu and leftwm!
 - Superfast lemonbar
 - Polybar / Lemonbar indicators for:
   - CPU use percentage (Polybar only)